Synchrophasors and Synchrowaveforms for the Distribution Grid: The SoCal 28-Bus Dataset: Introduction

-Nonetheless, open-access synchro-waveform data is scarce at the time of writing.
-The Grid Event Signature Library (GESL) offers an open-access phasor and waveform dataset, collected from 10 utilities in the U.S. primarily for the purpose of event detection and analysis \cite{oak_ridge_national_laboratory_and_lawrence_livermore_national_laboratory_grid_2023}.
+Nonetheless, open-access synchrowaveform data is scarce at the time of writing.
+The Grid Event Signature Library (GESL) offers an open-access phasor and waveform dataset, collected from 10 utilities in the U.S. primarily for the purpose of event detection and analysis \cite{GESL2023Dataset_ORNL_LLNL}.
 The data is generated from sparse and heterogeneous sources across a vast area.
-In contrast, our meters are densely deployed in one distribution circuit so that the measurements can be related using Kirchhoff's laws and Ohm's law.
+The EPFL-campus dataset \cite{romano_enhanced_2014} provides point-on-wave measurements at 50 kHz from a 20 kV campus substation, captured during step changes in a battery energy storage system.
+The dataset is generated by one meter at a single busbar.
+In contrast, our meters are densely deployed in one distribution circuit so that Kirchhoff's laws and Ohm's law apply.